Acting Games | Drama Exercises and Games for Kids and Adults

 Moving Name

-So this, in my opinion, is the best game to start with when working with a new group.
-I’ve seen it work with university students as well as with six year olds.
+This, in our opinion, is the best game to start with when working in a new group.

-2. Say your name with a matching gesture and vocalisation.
-Samuel for instance could be signalled with two punches and spoken in a high pitched voice.
+2. Say your name with a matching gesture for each syllable, and a distinct vocalisation.
+Ruben, for instance, could be signalled with two punches (“Ru!”
+“Ben!”) and spoken in a high pitched voice.

 3. Once you have performed your name, the whole group mimics you.
 They must try to copy the way you said your name as well as the physical movement.

-Tip: the more whacky you set the standard, the better result you’ll get from the students.
+Tip: The more whacky you set the standard, the better result you’ll get from participants.

 Name and Go